garris/BackstopJS/README.md

 ```

-The location all backstop resource directories can be specified -- see [Setting the config file path](#setting-the-config-file-path-version-090) below.

 ### Working with your config file

 By default, BackstopJS places `backstop.json` in the root of your project.
 And also by default, BackstopJS looks for this file when invoked.